nonplayer/hammercrawl/hc_core_player.md

 * **Large:** Requires 2 slot per item.
 * **Huge:** Cannot be stowed; requires active carrying with both hands.

-**Worn items** are special exceptions to Encumbrance.
-Any gear with the "Worn" quality does not count against a character's Encumbrance while it is being worn.
+**Wearable items** are special exceptions to Encumbrance.
+Any gear with the "Wearable" quality does not count against a character's Encumbrance while it is being worn.
 This includes things like clothing, armour, and backpacks.
 This exception only applies while worn, however; if such an item is removed and carried, its original Size then counts against the character's encumbrance.

-Aside from adding more containers, **characters simply can not exceed their encumbrance limits.** If they try, they will fail: something will fall off, a strap will break, an item will come apart, and so on.
+Aside from adding more bags, **characters simply can not exceed their encumbrance limits.** If they try, they will fail: something will fall off, a strap will break, an item will come apart, and so on.
 It's for reasons like these that many experienced adventurers hire porters to accompany them!

 **CLASS NOTE:** Some character classes such as the Halfling and the Half-Ogre have special encumbrance exceptions.
 See their class details for more information.

-### Containers: How to Track Your Gear
+### Bags: How to Track Your Gear

-Characters' gear lists should be tracked as separate container-based lists.
-The first "container" is all of the character's **Worn Items**.
-These don't count against Encumbrance.
+Characters' gear lists should be tracked as separate bag-based lists.
+The first so-called "bag" is all of the character's **Worn and Equipped Items**.
+This includes anything held directly in their hands (weapons, shields, torches, etc) and anything specifically worn via the "Wearable" quality (armor, clothing, backpacks, etc).
+These items do not count against Encumbrance.
 The only limit here is one of narrative sensibility: you can generally only wear one piece or armor, one necklace, one cloak, ten rings, and so on.
+And most standard characters are assumed to have at most two functioning hands with which to hold things.
 Different anatomies and states of being will drastically impact this, so in the end it's up to the Player and the 'Smith.

-Next, every character has a default **Personal Container** with a number of slots equal to the character's Maximum Encumbrance.
-All equipment on their sheet that is *not* Worn on the body must be either carried in their Personal container, or stowed into a carried container (which is in turn carried in their Personal container).
-It is important to note that **items inside containers do not count against the character's base Encumbrance!** Only the container's own base size counts against the Personal limit.
+Next, every character has a default **Personal Inventory** with a number of slots equal to the character's Maximum Encumbrance.
+These are all the items they are stowing on their person, but not necessarily holding or wearing.
+All equipment on their sheet that is *not* worn on the body must be either carried in their Personal Inventory, or stowed into a carried bag within that Inventory.
+It is important to note that **items inside bags do not count against the character's base Encumbrance!** Only the bag's own base size counts against the Personal limit.
 That's why bags are great.

-Finally, most characters will wear or carry one or more additional portable container gear items, such as backpacks, sacks, and chests.
+Finally, most characters will wear or carry one or more additional portable bag gear items, such as backpacks, sacks, and chests.
 These provide additional encumbrance slots beyond the character's base amount.
-While the containers themselves count their own base Sizes against the character's Personal encumbrance, their individual contents should be listed and collected separately.
+While the bags themselves count their own base Sizes against the character's Personal encumbrance, their individual contents should be listed and collected separately.

 **When you acquire new gear** it is up to you to determine where that gear is stowed.
 Choose wisely.

-#### Stacking Containers
+#### Stacking Bags

-Empty containers can be carried inside other containers, provide they fit.
-However, containers that are actively being used to contain items cannot be contained within larger containers.
-If you know of a better way to write that sentence, be my guest.
+Empty bags can be carried inside other bags, provide they fit.
+However, bags that are actively being used to contain items cannot be contained within larger bags.

 The purpose for this rule is to prevent the Nesting Doll effect.
-Intentionally, a character can only carry as many actively-used containers as their *Personal* encumbrance limit will allow.
+Intentionally, a character can only carry as many actively-used bags as their *Personal* encumbrance limit will allow.

-#### Container Destruction
+#### Bag Destruction

-If a container is destroyed, so too are all of its contents.
+If a bag is destroyed, so too are all of its contents.
 Determining this is usually handled as part of some saving throw during the game.
 For most items, the target for that save is 10.
-Containers have variable saving throw based on their quality, shown in the gear list.
+Bags have variable saving throw based on their quality, shown in the gear list.

 ### How much does that body weigh?